- Hall of Fame

-Under Vern’s leadership, NISC has grown to more than 1,200 employees serving rural utilities and telecoms across the U.S. and Canada.
+Under Vern’s leadership, NISC grew to more than 1,400 employees serving rural utilities and telecoms across the U.S. and Canada.
 In 2020, NISC was named among ComputerWorld’s Best Places to Work in IT for the 17th straight year and was recently recognized as one of the Elite Top 50 for customer service by Help Desk International.

 Vern retired from NISC in January 2020 and was immediately tapped to lead North Dakota’s coronavirus contact tracing efforts.
 The launch of the Care 19 app and strategy of testing university students returning to campus were among Vern’s accomplishments.

 A noted speaker and published author of Wired Differently: How to Spark Better Results with a Cooperative Business Model, Servant Leadership and Shared Values, Vern’s cooperative spirit didn’t end with NISC.
 Active in local and national efforts designed to advance the cooperative business model, Vern has been a guest lecturer at University of Mary Washington’s cooperative business course and at North Dakota State University on ethics and leaderships.
 He was also the 2020 recipient of Prairie Business Magazine’s Leaders and Legacies Award.

 A steadfast voice for cooperatives and the communities they serve, Vern’s servant leadership, collaborative spirit, vision, and persistence has enabled utility and telecom cooperatives to benefit from powerful information technology and has positioned them for a thriving future.